scidash/neuronunit/README.md

+# Description
-A collection of compact, parsimonious neural models, implemented in community favorite languages.
-Attached to a data driven optimization routine.
+* A collection of compact, parsimonious neuronal models, implemented in community favorite languages.
+Attached to a fast data driven optimization routine (numba, dask etc).

 See the Documentation notebooks:
 =======